superingram/Android-App-market-on-Google-Play/README.md

 This brings us to the following questions:

-Which category has the highest share of (active) apps in the market?
+Which category has the highest share of (active) apps in the market? <br>
-Is any specific category dominating the market?
+Is any specific category dominating the market? <br>
-Which categories have the fewest number of apps?
+Which categories have the fewest number of apps? <br>
 How can we effectively come up with strategies to size and price our app?
 Does the size of an app affect its rating?
 Do users really care about system-heavy apps or do they prefer light-weighted apps?